Goa Konkani Akademi

-The Goa Konkani Akademi (Goa Academy of Letters for Konkani) is an organization set up by the Government of Goa in 1986 to promote the Konkani in Goa.
-Its stated aim is to accelerate the pace of development of Konkani by encouraging writers, researchers, etc. and to bring Konkanis from all areas together.
+The Goa Konkani Akademi (Goa Academy of Letters for Konkani) is an organization set up by the Government of Goa in 1986 to promote the Konkani language in the state of Goa.
+The aim is to accelerate the pace of development of the language by encouraging writers, researchers, etc, and to bring Konkani people from all regions together.

 Nature

 The Goa Konkani Akademi was founded on 4 March 1986.
 It is an autonomous body and has jurisdiction over the state of Goa.
 It undertakes activities for the development and promotion of Konkani.
 GKA receives grants from the Government of Goa.

 The current Akademi President is Pundalik Naik (2002–present).
 Past presidents were Purushottam Kakodkar (1984-1996) and Uday Bhembre (1996-2002) respectively.